Security breach affects millions of Galaxy smartphones, install update quickly

 A serious security breach has put millions of Samsung Galaxy smartphones at risk.
 According to the researchers behind the invention, this violation enables complete control of the phone remotely through malicious use.
 Samsung has released an update to protect its users.

 CryptoWire, an American company that specializes in cybersecurity, has discovered a serious security flaw in Samsung phones.
-This violation affects all smartphones of the brand running on Android 9, Android 10, Android 11 and Android 12.
-Millions of Galaxy devices are in circulation Have suffered in the world.
-This is the status of many popular specifications in the Galaxy S22, Galaxy S21 and Galaxy A range.
+This violation affects Android 9, Android 10, Android 11 and all smartphones running the brand Android 12.
+In practice, Millions of Galaxy devices are in circulation Have suffered in the world.
+This is the case Galaxy S22Many popular SKUs from the Galaxy S21 and Galaxy A series.

 According to Kryptowire, the defect is located Pre-installed phone application On all Samsung smartphones.
 “Phone usage has an insecure component that allows local applications to perform special functions without user permission”, Report details.
 To capture the smartphone, hackers can take advantage of this vulnerability by malicious processor.